 leaves troops in Germany.

-Contrary to the original plans, the US will not reduce in 2008 the number of its troops in Europe.
+Contrary to initial plans, the United States will not reduce the number of its troops in Europe in 2008.
 Two American combat brigades

-will remain in their places of deployment in Germany.
+will remain in their locations in Germany.
 About this USA the other day

-four combat brigades of the American army are deployed in Germany,
+Four combat brigades of the American army are stationed in Germany,

 numbering 43 thousand soldiers and officers.
-The two before them should have been
+There should have been two before them

-be returned to the US before the end of 2008.
+be returned to the United States by the end of 2008.
 In this case, the number

-Pentagon ground forces in Europe would drop to 24,000
+Pentagon ground forces in Europe would drop to 24 thousand

-Officially, the US Department of Defense justifies this by the unavailability of American cantonments intended
+Officially, the US Department of Defense motivates this by the unavailability of American quartering sites intended for

-for the return of the brigades.
+for the return of the teams.
 However, the commander of the ground forces

-USA in Europe D. McKiernan explained with military frankness
+The USA in Europe D. McKiernen explained with military directness

-in Germany "new strengthening of Russia".
+in Germany “a new strengthening of Russia.”
 Politicians and military

 Russian criticism of the Alliance, accused

-in muscle building.
+in “building muscle.”
 According to the Brussels headquarters

 apartment of the organization, behind the criticism of Moscow lies its desire

-use its economic recovery to realize its own
+use your economic recovery to realize your own

 foreign policy and military interests.
-In this regard, the Vienna
+In this regard, the Viennese

 the publication sees in the refusal to reduce the number of American

-troops in Europe "a definite sign that the military
+troops in Europe "is a definite sign that the military

-The US is starting to prepare for a new confrontation with Russia.”
+The United States is beginning to prepare for a new confrontation with Russia.”

-Despite the preventive measures of the Pentagon, the US Ambassador to
+Despite the Pentagon's preventive measures, the US Ambassador to

-NATO V. Nuland does not lose optimism.
+NATO V. Nuland remains optimistic.
 She believes that achievement

 threats and dangers that equally concern both Russia,

-and us in the West.
-Therefore, we must find opportunities
+so do us in the West.
+So we must find opportunities

-Moscow's suspension of the Treaty on Conventional Armed Forces
+Moscow's suspension of the Conventional Armed Forces Treaty

-forces in Europe (CFE) is interpreted as another evidence of strengthening
+forces in Europe (CFE) is interpreted as further evidence of the strengthening

 is the call of the leading Republican contender for the presidency